USA Truckload Shipping Logo

 Operational Challenges

+An operational challenge is a disruption in the completion of a delivery.
 Carriers choose loads that are within their operational capabilities.
 If a shipment is too challenging for them to perform, they’ll likely reject it.

-Pickup and delivery locations must be accessibleby carriers.
-Narrow roads or low hanging tree branches can make it difficult for a trucker to retrieve or drop off freight.
 The actual destination where the freight will be picked up or delivered will need enough room for a tractor and trailer to maneuver.
-Factors like these can result in tender rejection.

 Short Lead Times

 Carriers require time to plan their routes and allocate equipment.
 If tenders don’t give transportation providers enough lead time, they may have no choice but to reject the load.
-Keep in mind what short lead times mean for the carrier in terms of service abilities.

 • Resource limitations: With minimal notice, carriers might lack the necessary equipment or available drivers to fulfill the needs of a shipment.